 The statue of Queen Victoria faces towards the Propylaeum, with the two short cast iron columns located either side.

-The lower glass portion of the foreground Z5640 is damaged; I suspect that the low mounting height may have played a part in this.
+The lower portion of the foreground Z5640 is damaged; I suspect that the low mounting height may have played a part in this.

 Peering up through the damaged section reveals a modern spiral-shaped compact fluorescent lamp surrounded by a glass refractor dome.